-- 6.02 (b) iii) Where an employee wishes to pursue a complaint of harassment beyond the informal or investigation stage of the Harassment Policy, the Union will process the complaint as a formal grievance under Article 10 of the Agreement, and the complainant and the Union agree to abandon pursuing the complaint under any other University policy, including the Harassment Policy and Procedures. - iv) Where an employee is a respondent to a complaint of harassment beyond the informal stage of either the Harassment Policy or another collective agreement, the Union will be advised in confidence of the existence of a complaint affecting the respondent, and the respondent will be referred to the Union for representation throughout any proceedings. - v) These guidelines may be modified, as circumstances warrant by written agreement of the parties and the employee(s) involved in any complaint.
+- (b) The parties agree to the following guidelines in the event of a harassment complaint affecting any employee in the bargaining unit: [For the duration of the 2014- 2019 collective agreement please refer to LOU #4 Re Article 6.02 (b) Sexual and Personal Harassment] - (i) The Equity and Human Rights Office will inform an employee that Union representation is available at the informal stage of the complaint process. - (ii) Where an employee has submitted a complaint of harassment beyond the informal stage of the Harassment Policy, the Union will be advised in confidence of the existence of a complaint and the employee will be represented by the Union if the employee elects to proceed with a complaint to the completion of the investigation stage under the Harassment Policy. - (iii) Where an employee wishes to pursue a complaint of harassment beyond the informal or investigation stage of the Harassment Policy, the Union will process the complaint as a formal grievance under Article 10 of the Agreement, and the complainant and the Union agree to abandon pursuing the complaint under any other University policy, including the Harassment Policy and Procedures. - (iv) Where an employee is a respondent to a complaint of harassment beyond the informal stage of either the Harassment Policy or another collective agreement, the Union will be advised in confidence of the existence of a complaint affecting the respondent, and the respondent will be referred to the Union for representation throughout any proceedings. - (v) These guidelines may be modified, as circumstances warrant by written agreement of the parties and the employee(s) involved in any complaint.

-6.03 Employment Equity
+6.3 Employment Equity